sheltermanager/asm3/doc/manual/wordkeys.rst

 payments.
 The Recent keyword looks for payments that have been received.

-However, if you create an invoice/receipt document from the payment tab of a person or animal record, you can select multiple payments before creating the document and access the information by suffixing a number to the end of the keys listed below (eg: PaymentType1, PaymentComments2)
+However, if you create an invoice/receipt document from the payment tab of a person or animal record (or the payment book), you can select multiple payments before creating the document and access the information by suffixing a number to the end of the keys listed below (eg: PaymentType1, PaymentComments2)

 The fields are: